JOJ0/synadm/CONTRIBUTING.md

 ### Sending requests & URL encoding

-Since version 0.42 `synadm` encodes URL's in a central place - the `ApiRequest.query()` function in the `synadm.api` module.
+Since version 0.42 `synadm` encodes URL's in a central place - the `query()` method located in the [synadm.api.ApiRequest](https://synadm.readthedocs.io/en/latest/synadm.module.html#synadm.api.ApiRequest) class.

 Variables sent as part of the URL are required to be passed to the `query()` method **unaltered**.
 Do not use f-strings or str.format, let the `query()` method do the sanitizing of the URL.

-If we take a look at the `user password` example in above's chapter, we have:
+If we take a look at the `user_password()` example in above's chapter, we have:

 ```python
 self.query("post", "v1/reset_password/{user_id}", data=data, user_id=user_id)